Zorgonatis/Stabs-EDH/README.md

 # Stab's Directive Hierarchy for SillyTavern and GLM-4.7 / Gemini 3.0
 Note: Please see the output examples at the bottom of the page to get an overview of the output style.
 Most of the features shown can be easily disabled if preferred.

-This preset is based on some core concepts from Lucid Loom (https://lucid.cards) such as the Anti-Slop filter and color-coded NPC fonts.
-This preset is a fundamental restructure that borrows some of the Lucid Loom's fantastic instructions.
+This preset is based on some core concepts from Lucid Loom (https://lucid.cards) and Marinara's Universal (https://spicymarinara.github.io/).
+This preset is a fundamental restructure that borrows some of their fantastic instructions and ideas.

 It is a custom prompt and set of directives designed to create a consistent (few swipes), immersive, and high-quality narrative or roleplaying experience within SillyTavern.
 The prompt is built around a strict heirarchy of rules that guide the AI's responses, focusing on realism, user control, modularity (easy to customize/extend) and a distinct writing style.